OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 \end{bmatrix}
 $$

-When stationary, its output mainly reflects the gravity vector's direction.
-While the accelerometer is level, its output vector is as follows:
+When stationary, the accelerometer primarily reflects the direction of the gravity vector.
+For a level sensor, the output is:

 $$
 G_0 =